paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 9. In *Method tab* under *File to Create*, select **Named file** from the drop down menu, then type in the file name you want to assign this file.
 Select the target location, E:\DigitisedFiles for the output files.

 10. Play the tape as a means to test the levels audio levels to recording.
 These can be seen in the Recording window.
-Play for a minute or so, making sure the signal stays below -12.00 dB.
+Play for a minute or so, making sure the signal stays **below -12.00 dB**.

      <p align="center">
        <img width="500" src="images/Wavelab-RecordingLevels.JPG">